Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Background and theory

-Finally, the measured cut-sky power spectra elements, $\Tilde{C}_{\ell}$, can be related to the true underlying full-sky elements, ${C}_{\ell}$, by the mixing matrix $M_{\ell\ell'}$ (see the Appendix in \citealt{Brown05} for a full derivation), which contains the coupled harmonic space information about the survey mask.
-Here, $C_{\ell}$ denotes the elements of a column vector representing $C(\ell)$ evaluated at integer $\ell$, which we will adopt as a shorthand description of the power spectrum for the remainder of this work.
-Taking the expectation value, we then find
+Here, the angular brackets denote an expectation value, and the tomographic dependence of the power spectra are introduced using the superscripts $(i, j)$.
+In addition, $C_{\ell}$ denotes the elements of a column vector representing $C(\ell)$ evaluated at integer $\ell$, which we will adopt as a shorthand description of the power spectrum for the remainder of this work.

-where we have introduced the tomographic dependence of the power spectra and window functions as the superscripts $(i,j)$.
-For our analysis, we work with the Pseudo-$C_{\ell}$ power spectrum of the signal measured directly from the catalogue data, $\Tilde{S}_{\ell}$.
-The expected value for this measured signal is calculated as the sum of the cosmological signal on the masked sky and the noise
+For our analysis, we worked with the Pseudo-$C_{\ell}$ power spectrum of the signal measured directly from the catalogue data, $\Tilde{S}_{\ell}$.
+The expected value for this measured signal is calculated as the sum of the cosmological signal on the masked sky and the noise,

 Here, the noise term $N_{\ell}^{(i,j)}$ arises due to shape noise for the cosmic shear field and Poisson noise for the galaxy clustering field, and is only non-zero for the auto-power spectra.
-Explicitly, for each 3$\times$2pt component, the cut-sky Pseudo-$C_{\ell}$ power spectra are given by the following expressions.
+A full description of the matrix $M_{\ell\ell'}$ for each 3$\times$2pt component is given in Appendix~\ref{sec:appendix-cut-sky-estimators}.
+Throughout our work we measure the 3$\times$2pt Pseudo-$C_{\ell}$ power spectra using \texttt{NaMaster} (\citealt{Alonso19}).